DSPN/google-deployment-guide/cloudlauncher.md

     desc keyspace

 ![](./img/desc.png)

 ## Next Steps

 If you want to learn more about DataStax Enterprise, the online training courses at https://academy.datastax.com/ are a great place to start.

-To learn more about running DataStax Enterprise on GCP take a look at the [bestpractices guide](bestpractices.md) and [post deploy steps](postdeploy.md).
+To learn more about running DataStax Enterprise on GCP take a look at the [best practices guide](bestpractices.md) and [post deploy steps](postdeploy.md).